qoudri4re/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type -- prints the type of a file 13-symbolic_link --creates a symbolic link to /bin/ls 14-copy_html -- script that copies allt the HTML file in the current working directory to the parent of the current working directory but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the wroking directory
+100-lets_move --moves all files beginning with upper case to the directory tmp/u